michaeldegroot/mysql-cache/README.md

 },{cache:false}); // Will not cache this query
 ```

 The db.query function is using node-mysql for querying.
-Check node-mysql documentation for more information about escaping values and other handy features: [node-mysql](https://github.com/felixge/node-mysql/blob/master/Readme.md)
+Check mysql documentation for more information about escaping values and other handy features: [mysql](https://github.com/felixge/node-mysql/blob/master/Readme.md)

 ### - delKey (id,params)
 Deletes a cache key in the cache.
 You will need to supply a SQL format